Biochao/seriesFrameMaker/README.md

 Checks a folder for all video files and uses FFMPEG to convert them to frames

 Features:
+Creates frames with and without subtitles at the same time

 Configurable framerate

 Reads season an episode numbers from filenames using regex.
 By default it's looking for an x inbetween numbers. ie 1x02

-Checks for a coresponding subtitle file
+Checks for a coresponding subtitle file.
+If it can't find one it just creates frames without burning in subs

 Customizable font and font size for subtitles